Flare Path: Synopsis

 Also present at the hotel are the proprietor, Mrs. Oakes; Percy, a young waiter who is interested in RAF operations; and an airman named Corporal Wiggy Jones.

 Soon after everyone has arrived, Squadron Leader Swanson summons the men back to base for an unscheduled night operation, and their wives are left behind to await their return.
 Swanson, who is affectionately called Gloria by Teddy, remains at the hotel.
 As Patricia and Swanson look out at the flare path from the hotel window, one of the planes is destroyed on takeoff by the Luftwaffe.
 Doris and Maudie come downstairs while Swanson calls the airfield and learns that the plane did not belong to any of their husbands.

 At 5:30 a.m., Teddy and Dusty return from the mission, but Count Skriczevinsky is missing in action.
 Teddy confesses to Patricia that he is losing his nerve.
 His plane was hit and he was responsible for bringing his six crewmen back home.
 He knew his crew trusted him but he was terrified, and he tells Patricia she was the only thing that kept him going.
 Patricia has a change of heart and decides to stay with Teddy.
-She tells Peter, "I used to think that our private happiness was something far too important to be affected by outside things, like war or marriage vows..." but that "beside what's happening out there; ... it's just tiny and rather – cheap – I'm afraid."
+She tells Peter, "I used to think that our private happiness was something far too important to be affected by outside things, like war or marriage vows ..." but that "beside what's happening out there; ... it's just tiny and rather – cheap – I'm afraid."

 Doris asks Peter to translate a letter written in French that the Count left for her in case anything happened to him.
 In the letter, the Count says he loves her and wishes he could have taken her to Poland after the war.
 Doris asks if Peter made that part up, but Peter tells her he did not.
 Peter intends to tell Teddy everything but changes his mind and departs.
 Count Skriczevinsky returns safely and is reunited with Doris.

 Background

 The title of the play refers to the lamps outlining runways, necessary for aircraft to take off or land after dark and which were known as a flare path.
 As Doris observes in the play, flare paths also attracted German night fighters to target the RAF planes.

-In writing the play, Terence Rattigan drew on his experiences as a tail gunner in RAF Coastal Command.
+In writing the play, Rattigan drew on his experiences as a tail gunner in RAF Coastal Command.
 He was suffering from writer's block, but on a mission to West Africa in 1941 he started writing Flare Path.
 He managed to save the incomplete manuscript when his plane was damaged in combat and the crew ordered to jettison excess weight.